-An overnight bran muffin recipe for an excellent make ahead breakfast idea
+An overnight muffin recipe for an excellent make ahead breakfast idea

 This simple muffin mix is perfect for busy mornings and makes life so easy when you want to bake homemade muffins for breakfast.

-It’s always a welcome relief for me to be able to easily make fresh homemade muffins on a Thanksgiving or Christmas morning too.
+This prepared baking mix is a welcome relief for me to be able to easily make fresh homemade muffins on a busy morning or during the holidays, like Thanksgiving or Christmas morning.